 The horse’s reactions to pressure on the mouth can be demonstrated in many ways, most usually by outright rejection, as shown by the head up/down/out and mouth open.
 It is also shown by submission with the head pulled in towards the chest or it can lower its head and lean on the bit (and sometimes buck, to get rid of the rider).

 Resistances in both type and severity are linked to many things, including the level and type of training, quality of riding, tack and severity of rein pressure.
+The next chart shows some of the factors influencing rein pressure.

 As can be seen from this chart, general horse and rider factors are predominant, affecting over 90% of both horses and riders.
 These are looked at next.